Appointments

 Cancelling or Changing an Appointment

-You can also complete our appointment Cancel an Appointmnet Form.
+You can also complete our Cancel an appointment Form.
 This can only be used if your appointment has been arranged for more than 24 hours in advance (excluding weekends and public holidays).
 You can also text to cancel your appointment.

 If you need help with your appointment